Science and technology in Venezuela: Surgery

 José María Vargas (La Guaira, March 10, 1786 – New York City, April 13, 1854) graduated with a degree in philosophy from the Seminario Tridentino obtained in 1809 his medical title from the Real y Pontificia Universidad de Caracas.
 Vargas was imprisoned by the Spanish in 1813 for revolutionary activities.
 Upon his release in 1813, he travelled to Scotland for medical training in the University of Edinburgh.
 Vargas performed cataract surgery.
 He was one of the earliest eye surgeons in Puerto Rico after his arrival there in 1817.
 He returned to Venezuela to practice medicine and surgery in 1825.
 Elected as President of Venezuela in 1834 he resigned his charge in 1836.
 In 1839 Vargas receives from the President Paez office, an oil sample found in Pedernales, located in the Canton of the Lower Orinoco.
 He submits it to various physical-chemical analyzes involved the fractional distillation and wrote a much more complete report than the "Silliman Report" which was written 16 years later and which nevertheless appears in texts, as the first scientific report on oil.
 His final paragraph confirms the wisdom of Vargas: "this finding is more precious and worthy of congratulation than that of the mines of silver and gold."
 It amazes that such phrase was written decades before the invention of the engine to explosion that uses petroleum derivates to move all the cars and airplanes in the 20th century."
 Likewise, he continued to give his anatomy and surgery classes at the University, and in 1842 founded the Chair of Chemistry.
 In 1877, his ashes were brought to Caracas and buried in the National Pantheon on April 27 of that same year.

 Luis Razetti (Caracas, September 10, 1862 – May 14, 1932) was a surgeon who supported and managed a number of advances in the progress of Venezuelan medicine.
 He is considered the driving-force in the "Renaissance of the Venezuelan medicine", concerning education, research centers and medical practices in Venezuela.
-One of the two schools of Medicine of the Central University of Venezuela bears his name.Rodríguez C. Manuel.
-(Eds.)
-1997: Diccionario digital de Historia de Venezuela.
-Edición, Fundación Polar, S.A.
-Caracas.
+One of the two schools of Medicine of the Central University of Venezuela bears his name.

 Razetti gained his doctorate in medicine from the Central University of Venezuela (August 4, 1884), to a month to turn 22 years old.
 So, a few days later traveled to the countryside, where he played his first professional years, particularly in the states Lara, Zulia and the Andes, back to Caracas after 5 years (1884 / 1889).
 In 1890 he moved to Paris, where he made his postgraduate studies (1890 / 1893), specializing in surgery and Obstetrics.
 The influence of the French school, dominant then, made a deep and lasting impression on his mind, although he continued to draw on other sources, which is evident in his admiration for Santiago Ramón y Cajal, Charles Darwin and Ernst Haeckel.
 Among his most notable contributions may mention, in chronological order as follows: